drobertadams/GraphGen/README.txt

 ### Generator Tool Implementation

 Generator - Generator is a transformation engine for graphs.
-Given a set of Productions of the form lhs ==> rhs, and using a starting graph G, uses graph isomorphic searching to find instances of a lhs in G and replaces the lhs vertices with the rhs.
+Given a list of Productions of the form lhs ==> rhs, and using a starting graph G, uses graph isomorphic searching to find instances of a lhs in G and replaces the lhs with the rhs.
 The engine continues to apply these transformations until G contains a given number of vertices.
 This assumes that the productions generally increase the number of vertices.

 ### Graph Implementation